GHG Inventory Development Process and Guidance

 - Chapter 10: Verification of GHG Emissions

 This document provides an overview of the four steps to developing a GHG inventory.
 It is intended for small businesses and low emitters, but the concepts are applicable to all organizations.
+It explains how organizations can approach measuring GHG emissions, instructions for using the GHG Calculator, and how to complete the Inventory Management Plan.
 It is one of several resources EPA has developed as part of its Inventory Guidance for Low Emitters.

 Step 2: Collect Data and Quantify GHG Emissions